“Life in Panama is like being on a never-ending summer vacation.”

 - Panama’s famous Pensionado visa—what no one tells you but you need to know.
 Importantly, you’ll learn exactly how to qualify and how to best get the biggest benefits…

-- Where the best locations in the country are to truly live well on a retiree's income—the best, little-known destinations where you can be ahead of the curve.
+- Where the best locations in the country are to truly live well on a retiree’s income—the best, little-known destinations where you can be ahead of the curve.
 Want to find the lowest-priced (but best-quality) homes, condos, beachfront lots, farms, and more, including the best rental deals?
-We lay it all out for you and include a valuable rolodex of our most trusted resources.
+We lay it all out for you and include a valuable rolodex of resources.

 - Importantly, we explain how to save on health insurance, healthcare, and prescription costs…

-The information in this special report (not available in our magazine, on our website, or anywhere else on the internet, for that matter) will save you thousands of dollars per year… But this report is yours for free—so that you can be as prepared as possible and hit the ground running upon your arrival in Panama.
+The information in this special report (not available in our magazine, on our website, or anywhere else on the internet, for tat matter) will save you thousands of dollars per year… But this report is yours for free—so that you can be as prepared as possible and hit the ground running upon your arrival in Panama.